Oaks (Irish greyhound race)

 The Oaks is a greyhound racing competition held annually at Shelbourne Park.

 First held at Harold's Cross in 1930, the event was unofficial until 1932.
 It is an original classic competition in the Irish racing greyhound racing calendar and was officially inaugurated in 1932 following the decision by the Irish Coursing Club to issue a new list of classic races.

-The event was shared around several tracks in Ireland starting with Clonmel Greyhound Stadium from 1932-1933 and then the two Dublin venues of Shelbourne Park and Harold's Cross Stadium.
+The event was shared around several tracks in Ireland starting with Clonmel Greyhound Stadium from 1932 to 1933 and then the two Dublin venues of Shelbourne Park and Harold's Cross Stadium.
 Before World War II the old Cork Greyhound Stadium and Markets Field Greyhound Stadium in Limerick also both hosted the competition.

 After the war Shelbourne Park and Harold's Cross both shared the race until sole control was taken by Shelbourne Park in 1992.